 Also, hearing that we are good at the pursuits we put a lot of time and effort into can be a rewarding and validating experience.

 Being armed with feedback from others can empower you in a job interview.
-If you tell the hiring manager that clients and colleagues often say that you are very thorough and detail-oriented, by providing specific examples of what you did to earn that reputation, it will show that you are self-aware and proactive in obtaining feedback.
+If you tell the hiring manager that clients often say that you are very thorough and detail-oriented and provide specific examples, it will show that you are self-aware and proactive in obtaining feedback.
 If you gain a reputation as an outside-the-box thinker who provides creative solutions for clients, chances are they will tell their colleagues and you will win more business through referrals.

 Now it’s your turn

-Now that I’ve given you some questions to consider, take some time to think about how you might answer them in a way that highlights your unique value.
-Just as each consumer brand out there has characteristics that differentiate them from the competition, so do you and your audience can benefit from understanding what they are!
+Take some time to think about how you might answer them in a way that highlights your unique value.
+Just as each consumer brand has characteristics that differentiate them from the competition, so do you.
+Your audience can benefit from understanding what they are!

 Latest posts by Erin Payton (see all)